Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 ![](demo/colorMode-purebw.svg)

-It is not advisable to use colored data bricks (*wave* characters 3 through 9) in WaveJSON that might eventually get rendered in the *purebw* mode.
+It is not advisable to use colored data bricks (*wave* characters 3 through 9) or colorful custom styles in WaveJSON that might eventually get rendered in the *purebw* mode.

 A demonstration of this configuration option is available in this